Forest Finns: Situation today

-Olle Gunnar Westling (on the left) is a descendant of the Forest Finns and associated with Finnskogarna.com promoting tourism based on the Forest Finns culture in Sweden.
-He is the father of Prince Daniel, Duke of Västergötland, the husband of Crown Princess Victoria of Sweden.
+Prince Daniel, Duke of Västergötland (center right), the husband of Crown Princess Victoria of Sweden, is of Forest Finn background.
+His father, Olle Gunnar Westling (far left), is associated with Finnskogarna.com promoting tourism based on the Forest Finns culture in Sweden.

 Today, the Forest Finns are fully assimilated into the Norwegian and Swedish societies and their language is extinct.
-The last known Forest Finns of Sweden to have spoken Finnish fluently were Johannes Johansson-Oinoinen (a.k.a.
+The last Forest Finns of Sweden known to have spoken Finnish fluently were Johannes Johansson-Oinoinen (a.k.a.
 Niittahon Jussi, died 1965) and Karl Persson (died 1969).

 However, the culture of the Forest Finns lives to a various degree in Norway and Sweden, and a number of place names commemorate the Finnish origins of various areas they settled, including in the Delaware Valley of the United States where Morton, Delaware County in Pennsylvania, is named for Sketchley Morton, son of John Morton.
 John Morton was a Founding Father of the United States due to his efforts as a delegate to the Continental Congress during the American Revolution, signatory to the Declaration of Independence, and being chairman of the committee that wrote the Articles of Confederation and descended from Martti Marttinen (anglicized to Morton), an immigrant from Rautalampi, Finland.
 In Grue Municipality, Norway, over a quarter of the place names are still Finnish.

 The Forest Finns, who are defined as a national minority in Norway today, are a distinct group from the other Finnish groups in Scandinavia: the Tornedalians along the Swedish-Finnish border, the Kvens in the Northern Norwegian counties of Troms and Finnmark, and the Finns who have moved to Sweden following World War II.
 However, all these groups share a Finnish ethnicity.

 Descendants of the Forest Finns still live in Norway and Sweden.